RESEARCH STARTER

 Economy

 The US military is one of Tucson’s largest employers.
 Fort Huachuca is located about 80 miles south/southeast of Tucson.
-Founded during the Indian Wars of the 1870s and 1880s, the base is now home to the US Army Intelligence Center, and employed over thirteen thousand people as of 2017.
-Davis-Monthan Air Force Base is located within the city limits and employed more than ten thousand people as of 2017.
+Founded during the Indian Wars of the 1870s and 1880s, the base is now home to the US Army Intelligence Center.
+Davis-Monthan Air Force Base is located within the city limits.
 It is home to the famous Aerospace Maintenance and Regeneration Center (AMARC), a huge expanse of 4,500 decommissioned military planes that sit preserved by the desert climate.
 The Pima Air and Space Museum offers tours of the site.
-Raytheon Missile Systems also employs more than ten thousand workers in Tucson.
+Raytheon Missile Systems also employs thousands of workers in Tucson.

 Mining (mainly copper) and health care are two longstanding foundations of the local economy.
 The annual Tucson Gem and Mineral Show claims to be the largest in the world.